rastringer/Behavioral-Cloning/writeup.md

 model.add(Dense(1))
 ```
 Second take results
-Our errors are decreasing, however the overfitting begins again after epoch 7.
+Our errors are decreasing, however the overfitting begins again after epoch 7:

 ![alt text][image3]

-And we still drive into the lake
+And we still drive into the lake:

 ![alt text][image4]